awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/deployment-beanstalk-multiple-application.rst

 ###############################################

 .. meta::
-   :description: Deploying multiple apps using the |TVS|.
+   :description: Deploying multiple apps to Elastic Beanstalk.
-   :keywords: mulitple apps, deployment, |EB|
+   :keywords: mulitple apps, deployment, Elastic Beanstalk

 Using the deployment manifest, you have the ability to deploy multiple applications to the same
 |EB| environment.